Esper89/StardewValley-HeartsOverflow/README.md

 Hearts Overflow is a Stardew Valley mod that stores and displays hearts earned above the maximum.

-When you earn friendship points with an NPC above the current maximum, Hearts Overflow will store those points and display them as a counter of additional hearts.
-These additional hearts are not lost if you lose friendship with the NPC or if your maximum friendship with the NPC increases.
-If you have the exact same amount of friendship with multiple NPCs, their order on the social tab will be sorted by how much overflow friendship you have with each of them.
+When you earn friendship points with an NPC or animal above the current maximum, Hearts Overflow will store those points and display them as a counter of additional hearts.
+These additional hearts are not lost if you lose friendship or if your maximum friendship increases.
+If you have the exact same amount of friendship with multiple characters, their order on the social tab or animal tab will be sorted by how much overflow friendship you have with each of them.

 There is no limit to how many hearts can be stored, although the number of hearts displayed is limited by available screen space in the menu.

-This mod should be compatible with any mod that doesn't significantly modify or replace the friendship system or the social UIs.
-Custom NPCs and events are compatible.
+This mod should be compatible with any mod that doesn't significantly modify or replace the friendship system or the social or animal UIs.
+Custom NPCs, animals, and events are compatible.

 ![An entry in the social tab with sixteen overflow hearts.](.github/assets/extra_hearts.png)